Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Introduction

 \section{Introduction}

-The six-vertex model was first introduced by Linus Pauling in 1935~\cite{pauling} to study the thermodynamics of crystalline solids with ferroelectric properties.
-It has since become one of the most compelling models in statistical mechanics.
-An illustrative realization of the model is given by the hydrogen-bonding patterns of two-dimensional ice---when water freezes, each oxygen atom must be surrounded by four hydrogen atoms such that two of the hydrogen atoms bond covalently with the oxygen atom and two are farther away.
-The states of the six-vertex model are orientations of the edges in a finite region of the Cartesian lattice such that each internal vertex has two incoming edges and two outgoing edges (i.e., Eulerian orientations of the underlying lattice graph).
-The model is most often studied on the $n \times n$ square lattice~$\Lambda_n \subseteq \Z^2$ with~$4n$ additional edges so that each vertex has degree~4.
-We assign Boltzmann weights $w_1,w_2,w_3,w_4,w_5,w_6 \in \R_{> 0}$ to the six possible vertex types in \Cref{fig:six} and define the partition function as $Z = \sum_{x \in \Omega} \prod_{i=1}^6 w_i^{n_i(x)}$, where~$\Omega$ is the set of Eulerian orientations of~$\Lambda_n$ and $n_i(x)$ is the number of type-$i$ vertices in the configuration $x$.
+The \emph{six-vertex model} was first introduced by Pauling in 1935~\cite{pauling} to study the thermodynamics of crystalline solids with ferroelectric properties, and has since become one of the most compelling models in statistical mechanics.
+The prototypical instance of the model is the hydrogen-bonding pattern of two-dimensional ice---when water freezes, each oxygen atom must be surrounded by four hydrogen atoms such that two of the hydrogen atoms bond covalently with the oxygen atom and two are farther away.
+The state space of the six-vertex model consists of orientations of the edges in a finite region of the two-dimensional square lattice where every internal vertex has two incoming edges and two outgoing edges, also represented as Eulerian orientations of the underlying lattice graph.
+The model is most often studied on the $n \times n$ square lattice~$\Lambda_n \subseteq \Z^2$ with~$4n$ additional edges so that each internal vertex has degree~4.
+There are six possible edge orientations incident to a vertex (see \Cref{fig:six}).
+We assign Boltzmann weights $w_1,w_2,w_3,w_4,w_5,w_6 \in \R_{> 0}$ to the six vertex types and define the partition function as $Z = \sum_{x \in \Omega} \prod_{i=1}^6 w_i^{n_i(x)}$, where~$\Omega$ is the set of Eulerian orientations of~$\Lambda_n$ and $n_i(x)$ is the number of type-$i$ vertices in the configuration $x$.